he4rn2/stencilab-privacy/README.md

 ## Children

-StenciLab is not directed at children under 13, and we do not knowingly collect personal information from them.
+Tatscale is not directed at children under 13, and we do not knowingly collect personal information from them.

 ## Changes to this policy